BoulderCounty/rcv-rla/README.md

 6. The ballots identified in the sample are pulled (physical ballots).
 7. The MVR tool is used to record the perceived ballot impressions from manual review.
 8. The MVR tool generates a JSON file used for comparison with the dominion CVR data.
-9. The measured risk based on generated assertions and the CVR and MVR data is used in conjunction with defined error and risk limit rates to determine if the RLA is deemed satisfied, or if recounts or expanded sampling are required.
+9. The measured risk based on generated assertions and the CVR and MVR data is used in conjunction with defined error and risk-limit rates to determine whether the RLA is deemed satisfied, or whether recounts or expanded sampling are required.

 <div id='id-section4'/>